 For fun, here is the default colorscheme, but rotated.
 This came about accidentally (as did so many other plots in this excursion), but I think it highlights how odd jet is.

 This concludes my proposal.
 I am collecting opinions.
-If you are struck by an idea or an opinion and would like to share it with me, please let me know, email me, or leave a comment below.
+If you are struck by an idea or an opinion and would like to share it with me, please let me know.